 This session took place on Friday 9 June 2017.

 The Resilience Forum is for ANYBODY (with a pulse!) involved with or interested in resilience research

 On Day 2 in Leandra, South Africa, as part of our Resilience to Drought project, Simon supports an image film-making workshop with young co-researchers exploring drought, led by Selogadi Mampane

 If you’ve been following our Drought Resilience project you’ll know we’ve been in South Africa working with young co-researchers from Leandra.
 Naz supports the research process in a collaborative arts workshop, lead by Selogadi.

 Selogadi Mampane travelled all the way from Pretoria to give the Resilience Forum a live preview of her arts activist approach for young people, which is being used as part of the Patterns of Resilience to Drought project taking place in South Africa.

 This co-produced blog was based on the reflections of the University of Pretoria and Boingboing co-researchers who met with young people from Leandra, a small township in South Africa, to explore community resilience to drought from loads of different angles.

-We’re funded from a pot of research money aimed at getting researchers to understand and address major challenges affecting countries in the global south.
-Our project’s on Patterns of Resilience to Drought, exploring community resilience to drought in South Africa from historical and contextual perspectives.
+People from the University of Pretoria, University of Brighton, Boingboing and Khulisa are collaborating on a project: Patterns of Resilience to Drought, exploring community resilience to drought in South Africa from historical and contextual perspectives.

 The Cultural Awareness session was an opportunity to have an open discussion about some of the issues that come up around cultural awareness.
 Like an iceburg, a lot of what makes up culture are things that we often cannot see or are below the surface.